 We will advise you and answer all your questions.

-And if you want to know more before
+And if you want to know more before you decide,

-and see our text and visual materials…
+see our text and visual materials…